Frequently Asked Questions

 Do I have to come alone during my radiation treatments?

 Friends and family are welcome in the waiting room only.
-They cannot come into the treatment room due to the ionizing radiation being delivered.
+For safety, only our patients are allowed in the treatment room.

 Will my radiation treatments be at the same time every day?